Richie Steamboat: WWE (2009–2013)

 This was his final televised match after suffering a back injury for which he required surgery.
 More than a year later in December 2013, it was reported Blood had been released from his WWE contract.
 This was contradicted by later reports, which stated he remained under contract.
 However, in April 2015, his father stated that due to the injury and subsequent surgery, he would be unable to wrestle again.

 Personal life

 Blood also raced Legend Cars and Bandoleros under his ring name for several years at Charlotte Motor Speedway in the annual Summer Shootout Series.
+In March 2023, Ricky revealed that Richie is married to his wife, Anna, a lawyer, and together, they have four children.